 County guidelines must be followed.
-As there are 2 qualified swimming teachers once children arrive it is deemed sufficient to take 3-4 adults depending on the age of the children to supervise on and off the bus - walking to the pool site and whilst changing.
+As there are 2 qualified swimming teachers once children arrive it is deemed sufficient to take 1 adult (depending on ratio/age of children) depending on the age of the children to supervise on and off the bus - walking to the pool site and whilst changing.
 See sport and outdoor pursuits.